 The sun is your enemy right now.

-Phase 4: Day Sleeping
+Phase 4: Day Sleeping (The Hard Part)

-6. The "Decompression" Shower
+6. The Decompression Shower

 FAQ: Shift Work Wellness